mozilla-releng/releng-rfcs/rfcs/0033-shared-trust-domain.md

 # Summary

 Build and maintain a shared Trust Domain, Workers, and Scriptworkers on the Firefox CI cluster that any Mozilla project can use.
+(Browser products will remain in their existing - separate - trust domain.)

 ## Motivation